Diffraction Aided Wireless Positioning: Indoor Positioning

 \subsection{Fisher Information analysis of the 3D position estimate}

-In this section, we examine the conditions under which we can perform 3D NLOS localization using the TOF-based ranging estimates corresponding to the {\em dominating diffraction} MPC using Fisher Information analysis and then calculate the lower bound to the 3D position error.
-In Fig.\,\ref{fig_positioning_model}, we have `$M$' UAV anchors in front of the building.
+In this section, we examine the conditions under which we can perform 3D NLoS localization using the ToF-based ranging estimates corresponding to the {\em dominating diffraction} MPC using Fisher Information analysis and then calculate the lower bound to the 3D position error.
+In Fig.\ref{fig_positioning_model}, we have `$M$' UAV anchors in front of the building.
 The node is located on an arbitary building floor which has two diffracting edges separated by a vertical distance $w$.
-We assume the origin is located in the bottom middle of the front wall of the building at the intersection of the front wall with the the ground the x-axis oriented along the diffracting edges and the Z-axis pointed along the vertical direction as in Fig.\,\ref{fig_positioning_model}.
+We assume that the origin is located in the middle bottom of the front wall of the building at the intersection of the front wall with the ground, the x axis oriented along the diffracting edges and the z-axis pointed along the vertical direction as in Fig.\ref{fig_positioning_model}.

-Each anchor indexed by `$j$' is positioned at known coordinates $\bm{X}^a_j = [x_{a,j},y_{a,j},z_{a,j}]^T$ relative to the origin, while the node is located on an arbitrary floor of the building at $\bm{\alpha}=[x_n,y_n,z_{n}]^T$.
-Assuming the anchors are transmitting x-polarized signals, each TOF-based ranging measurement corresponds to the path length of the respective {\em dominating diffraction MPC} between each anchor $j$ and the node.
-With a slight change in notation, we denote the path length of the respective {\em dominating diffraction MPC} as $p_j(\bm{\alpha})$ obtained using eq. \eqref{eq_path_length_building}, with the subscript `j' representing the $j^{th}$ anchor.
-Consequently, we obtain $M$ noisy ranging measurements from which we need to estimate the 3D position of the node.
+Each anchor indexed by `$j$' is placed at known coordinates $\bm{X}^a_j = [x_{a,j},y_{a,j},z_{a,j}]^T$ relative to the origin, while the node is located on an arbitrary floor of the building at $\bm{\alpha}=[x_n,y_n,z_{n}]^T$.
+Assuming that the anchors transmit x-polarized signals, each ToF-based range measurement corresponds to the path length of the respective {\em dominant diffraction MPC} between each anchor $j$ and the node.
+With a slight change in notation, we denote the path length of the respective {\em dominating diffraction MPC} as $p_j(\bm{\alpha})$ obtained using eq. \eqref{eq_path_length_building}, with the subscript `$j$' representing the $j^{\text{th}}$ anchor.
+Consequently, we obtain $M$ noisy range measurements from which we need to estimate the 3D position of the node.
 Assuming the 3D position of the node $\bm{\alpha}$ as the vector of the three parameters to be estimated, its corresponding Fisher Information Matrix (FIM) $\bm{J}_{\bm{\alpha}} \in \mathbb{R}^{3 \times 3}$ \cite{kay1993fundamentals}, \cite{zekavat2011handbook} and can be expressed as